 An Alpine Patroller’s day on the Santiam Pass Ski Patrol

 - 8:00am: Arrive by 8:00am to unpack your equipment and attend the morning meeting.
-Sign in on the white board to obtain your opening and closing position/assignment.
+Sign in on the Duty Board to obtain your opening and closing position/assignment.
 Check out a radio.
 You may be asked to put out the SLOW signs on the ski runs.

 - 8:15am: Morning meeting – see who is on patrol that day, get any news of mtn. problems, events, policy changes, etc.

 - 8:30am: Get into your ski/board gear and head out to your opening assignment.
 Ride the lift, clean snow/ice from toboggans, check gear, ski lift line, knock snow off signs, reposition tower pads as needed, look for hazards.